emissary-ingress/emissary/reference/core/tls.md

 ## TLSContext

-You control TLS configuration in Ambassador using `TLSContext` resources.
+You control TLS configuration in Ambassador Edge Stack using `TLSContext` resources.
 Multiple `TLSContext`s can be defined in your cluster and can be used for any combination of TLS use cases.

 A full schema of the `TLSContext` can be found below with descriptions of the different configuration options.
 Reference documentation for configuring different use cases are linked to at the top of this document.